 95% Marsanne 5% Roussanne

 Plenty of oak, with dense and driving Lemon, and lemon rind, toasted nuts, mineral, and excellent acidity.
 Long and persistent finish.
-Clean with more time needed to integrate the 2 years of oak elevage.
+Clean with more time needed to integrate that oak.

-Again, we have an intense and firm nose, but interestingly less oak is apparent.
-A dense and muscular body, nuts, savory, elegant white flowers, saline, loads of minerality, lime and more lemon citrus notes with a penetrating and persistent palate and finish.
+Again intense and firm nose, less oak here now apparent, Dense and muscular body, nuts, savory, elegant white flowers, saline, loads of minerality, lime more lemon with a penetrating and persistent palate and finish.
 Dry and very pure.
 Insanely complex and intense with remarkable aging potential.

 90 y/o avg vines (1893 oldest)

-Dense and very aromatic, but focused with deeper red fruit notes, cedar, tobacco, raspberry, creme de cassis, with a deeper sense of place here, more transparency.
+Dense and very aromatic, but focused with deeper red fruit notes, cedar, tobacco, raspberry, creme d’cassis, with a deeper sense of place here, transparency.
 Firmly structured and intense finish, fresh with good acidity.

 Spicy and intense, with very firm tannin and very good acidity.
-Deeper red plum, and raspberry, violets, smoke, toast, and meat.
+Deeper red plum, smoke, toast and meat.
 Herbal and spice, peppercorn, garrigue.
-A total spice box of complexity!
-The palate is firm and fresh, with a medium+ body and fully grained tannin.
-My favorite wine of the reds on this day.
+A total spice box!

 Intense and pure Syrah, ripe and red sappy fruits, peppercorn spice and a deep sense of earth and minerality.
 Dense and deep, darker red fruits with a massive wall of tannin.
-A crazy long and intense finish is a bit tight right now (should be) but shows great acidity and weight.
-Pure Syrah essence from the Brune in Cote-Rotie.
+A crazy long and intense finish is a bit tight right to now but shows great acidity and weight.
+Not heavy or viscous in any way.